Ada-Developers-Academy/core-unit-2/api-6-testing/using-tests.md

 Our goals for this lesson are to:
 - Describe the pytest syntax used to define automated tests in Flask
 - Practice writing and running automated tests in Flask with pytest
-- Write a test that
+- Write a test that is expected to fail to help verify functionality

 ## Branches